bkesterJP/content-ops-starter-jp2/content/pages/index.md

         subtitle: AI for IoT
         text: >
-          Simplifying and accelerating the process of building, deploying, and scaling embedded AI and ML applications, Edge Impulse may already be integrated into many of the consumer and commercial products you currently use.
+          Simplifying and accelerating the process of building, deploying, and scaling embedded AI and ML applications.
+Edge Impulse may already be integrated into many of the consumer and commercial products you currently use.